-Interview with Bethanie Mardon, Senior Content Marketing Manager at Jellyfish, influencer and stylist
+Interview with Bethanie Mardon, Senior Content Marketing Manager, influencer and stylist

 We’ve interviewed hundreds of talented women (and men) in our time.
-But few wear as many hats as Bethanie Mardon, Senior Content Marketing Manager at Jellyfish, influencer, former PR business owner, author, ecommerce business owner, stylist and mum.
+But few wear as many hats as Bethanie Mardon, Senior Content Marketing Manager, influencer, former PR business owner, author, ecommerce business owner, stylist and mum.
 We decided to find out exactly what Bethanie does – and why!

 What’s your career background?

 I started in journalism as Beauty Editor for a regional lifestyle magazine.
 There, I honed my skills in fashion styling and promotions too.
 Since it was a small business, a multi-faceted skillset and approach was essential.

 I moved into PR, working in the press office for Boots Ltd. where I got all my communications training.
 However, not enjoying the corporate limitations as I then saw them, I branched out to set up my own PR Company at the age of 23.
 There were so many skeptics asking, ‘are you sure you’re ready?’ ‘what if you fail?’
 I just told them that I’m not afraid of failing and was going to give it my best shot.